 NOTE TO THE READER:

-Quite aside from all the other atrocities performed upon Harry (not the least of which was massively overdosing with a contraindicated sedative and then presenting him to me under a false, unrelated and "terminal" diagnosis and coercing me to agree to the termination of his life, by sedating Harry in the first instance without my consent, if to facilitate teaching and student observation, Massey and its staff have (under the legislation related to Bailment) essentially "converted" my property to their own use (i.e. institutional education).
+by sedating him in the first instance without my consent, Massey and its staff would have (under the legislation related to Bailment) essentially "converted" my property to their own use (i.e. institutional education).

-I encourage every pet owner who has, or who might find their pet referred to, the Massey University "Companion Animal Hospital", to be aware of what goes on behind those closed doors you are rarely allowed to go through, and the fact that you have cast-in-stone legal rights over what DOES go on behind them, despite both the Hospital's management and its veterinary staff's propensity to have you believe otherwise.
+I encourage every pet owner who has, or who might find their pet referred to, the Massey University "Companion Animal Hospital", to make yourself aware of what your pet may be subjected to, and the fact that you have cast-in-stone legal rights over what DOES go on behind those closed ICU doors.

-NOT** MASSEY'S PROPERTY TO DO WITH AS THEY PLEASE.
+YOUR PET IS **NOT** MASSEY'S PROPERTY TO DO WITH AS THEY PLEASE.

 Other News, Reviews & Commentary